What is an invasive species?

 When do I need to get in touch?

 Invasive species can prevent works going ahead due to legislative controls regarding the spread of a species, and can even damage property on your site.
 Early detection and rapid response followed by control or eradication are key to the management of invasive species.

 Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) lists invasive non-native species that are subject to specific control and removal.

-If you require a survey for the presence of invasive species, please get in touch.
-Or if you would like them removed, we also produce management plans to help eradicate these species from your site.
+If you require a survey to determine the presence of invasive species, please get in touch.
+If you would like them removed, we also produce management plans to help eradicate these species from your site.
 We can determine your requirements and provide a quote for these works.

 How can EcoNorth help me?

-We can identify invasive species and advise you on its legal status as well as remove it from your site.
+We can identify invasive species and advise you on their legal status as well as remove them from your site.

 Please be aware that removal of invasive plants can be limited to the time of year, due to the seasonal growth of these species, and that several visits maybe required.